Stacked glass payment cards with a game controller, pixel gem token, and arcade joystick

 6. Not Accounting for Tax on Gaming Token Cashback

 The cost: In the US and most EU countries, token cashback may be taxable income at the fair market value when received.
-If you earn $1,000 in MOVE over a year and then sell it for $1,500 after appreciation, you may owe taxes on both the $1,000 income event AND the $500 capital gain.
+If you earn $1,000 in BGB over a year and then sell it for $1,500 after appreciation, you may owe taxes on both the $1,000 income event AND the $500 capital gain.
 Without tracking, you risk underpaying or overpaying taxes.
 See our tax-conscious guide.

 How to avoid it: Track every cashback receipt with date, token amount, and USD value at receipt.
 Use a crypto tax tool (Koinly, CoinTracker) that can import card transaction data.
 Set aside 25% of cashback value for potential tax obligations.